1990–91 Paris Saint-Germain FC season

-The 1990–91 season was Paris Saint-Germain's 21st season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 14,817 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Henri Michel.
-Safet Sušić was the team captain.
+The 1990–91 season was the 21st season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 14,817 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Henri Michel, with Safet Sušić serving as captain.
+PSG finished ninth in Ligue 1 and reached the round of 16 in the Coupe de France.
+Safet Sušić and Zlatko Vujović were the team's joint top scorers, each netting 11 goals in all competitions, including 10 in the league.

 Players

-As of the 1990–91 season.
+Squad

+Players who featured in at least one official match for the club.